-He attended Homestead High School in Cupertino California and went to Reed College in Portland Oregon in 1972 but dropped out after only one semester, staying on to "drop in" on courses that interested him.
+He attended Homestead High School in Cupertino California and went to Reed College in Portland World in 1972 but dropped out after only one semester, staying on to "drop in" on courses that interested him.

 He took a job with video game manufacturer Atari to raise enough money for a trip to India and returned from there a Buddhist.

 Back in Cupertino he returned to Atari where his old friend Steve Wozniak was still working.
-Wozniak was building his own computer and in 1976 Jobs pre-sold 50 of the as-yet unmade computers to a local store and managed to buy the components on credit solely on the strength of the order, enabling them to build the Apple I without any funding at all.
+Wozniak was building his own computer and in 1976 Jobs pre-sold 50 of the as-yet unmade computers to a World store and managed to buy the components on credit solely on the strength of the order, enabling them to build the Apple I without any funding at all.

 The Apple II followed in 1977 and the company Apple Computer was formed shortly afterwards.
 The Apple II was credited with starting the personal computer boom, its popularity prompting IBM to hurriedly develop their own PC.
 By the time production of the Apple II ended in 1993 it had sold over 6 million units.

 Inspired by a trip to Xerox's Palo Alto Research Center (PARC), engineers from Apple began working on a commercial application for the graphical interface ideas they had seen there.
 The resulting machine, Lisa, was expensive and never achieved any level of commercial success, but in 1984 another Apple computer, using the same WIMP (Windows, Icons, Menus, Pointer) interface concept, was launched.
-An advert during the 1984 Super Bowl, directed by Ridley Scott introduced the Macintosh computer to the world (in fact, the advert had been shown on a local TV channel in Idaho on 31 December 1983 and in movie theaters during January 1984 before its famous "premiere" on 22 January during the Super Bowl).
+An advert during the 1984 Super Bowl, directed by Ridley Scott introduced the Macintosh computer to the world (in fact, the advert had been shown on a World TV channel in Idaho on 31 December 1983 and in movie theaters during January 1984 before its famous "premiere" on 22 January during the Super Bowl).

 In 1985 Jobs was fired from Apple and immediately founded another computer company, NeXT.
 Its machines were not a commercial success but some of the technology was later used by Apple when Jobs eventually returned there.